 Fear of the Sun

 Global warming is no joke — just ask the polar bears and their ever-decreasing icebergs.
-It has also given us someirrational fear of sun sweltering summers of late, which has been terrible news for heliophobes, who have a mortal fear of the sun or the sunlight that even SPF 100 can’t cure.
+It has also given us some sweltering summers of late, which has been terrible news for heliophobes, who have a mortal fear of the sun or the sunlight that even SPF 100 can’t cure.
 Research suggests that heliophobia is at heart triggered by an underlying sensitivity to light — so simply finding yourself in an excessively illuminated place can be as stressful as being out in the blazing summer’s sun.
 But in either case, that night-shift position has never looked so appealing.

 Symptoms may include sweating, trembling, dizziness, nausea, or panic attacks when exposed to sunlight or when anticipating exposure.
 Feelings of dread, anxiety, or overwhelming discomfort related to sunlight or being outdoors during the day.
 Individuals may avoid outdoor activities during daylight hours, cover windows to block out sunlight, or limit their exposure to daylight as much as possible.